 Any individual who has applied for and has been issued a concealed handgun permit must follow certain regulations concerning its use.
 Not only must the individual carry the permit along with proper identification whenever the handgun is being carried concealed, but he/she must also inform any law enforcement officer who approaches him/her that he/she is in possession of a permit and a concealed handgun.
 N.C.
 Gen. Stat. § 14-415.11(a).
 Failure to do so is an infraction.
 However, in lieu of paying a fine for the first offense, the individual may choose to surrender his or her permit.
+However, anybody who has been issued a valid concealed handgun permit and is found carrying a concealed handgun in any area where conspicuous notice has been posted that they are prohibited from carrying on that premises, or who is carrying a concealed handgun while consuming alcohol or has had alcohol or controlled substances remaining in their system will be guilty of a Class 1 Misdemeanor.
 Any individual who violates any other standards for the carrying of a concealed handgun with a permit is guilty of a Class 2 Misdemeanor.
 Any person who has not been issued a valid permit but carries a concealed handgun unlawfully, is guilty of committing a Class 2 Misdemeanor for the first offense, and any subsequent offenses are Class I Felonies.
 N.C.
-Gen. Stat. § 14-415.21(a) - (b).
+Gen. Stat. § 14-415.21(a) (b).